rhysuki/thirst/README.md

 ### `thirst.spy(target, name, run): table`
 Watch a function to track the number of times it was called, and the arguments it was called with.
 This returns a table containing one table for every time the function was called, with the arguements used inside it.

 I'll be honest, I don't really understand this one.
-[Please check the lust docs for further examples.](https://github.com/bjornbytes/lust?tab=readme-ov-file#spies)
+[Please check the Lust docs for more info.](https://github.com/bjornbytes/lust?tab=readme-ov-file#spies)

 ### `thirst.run_folder(path: string, exclude: string?)`
 * `path` - The path to the folder.
 This gets passed to `love.filesystem.getDirectoryItems()`.